-Cymbopogon nardus or lemongrass hardiness zones 10 – 12 (USDA Zone).
-Plant your lemongrass in any “no-frost” climate.
+The recommended area for Cymbopogon nardus is hardiness zones 10 – 12 (USDA Zone).
+Plant your lemon grass in any “no-frost” climate.
 Like most grass species, it thrives on good watering and partial to full sunlight.

 If you’re living in a colder region, grow lemon grass in pots, and bring them inside during the winter season.

-As for the soil requirements, choose a well-drained soil (most any bagged soil mix) which will stay moist.
+As for the soil requirements, choose a well-drained soil (most any bagged soil mix) that will stay moist.

 A loamy soil ensures your citronella grass of getting what it needs.
-Soil which dry’s out will not work for growing a healthy Citronella plant!
+Soil that dry’s out will not work for growing a healthy Citronella plant!

 Lighting – Best In Full Sun

 Citronella does well with a full day of sun, but a sunny spot with partial shade also does wonders for them.

 Give them 6-8 hours of sun for optimal exposure.
-Place them beside a patio or under the protection from a tall tree.
+Place them beside a patio or under the protection of a tall tree.

-If plants start looking dry and withered, move them to a more shaded location, to give them the appropriate sunlight hours during the day.
+If the lemon grass plant starts looking dry and withered, move them to a more shaded location, to give them the appropriate sunlight hours during the day.

 Watering & Fertilizing Of Lemon Grass

 Do not allow citronella grass to dry out.
 Watering requirements depend on where the plant’s location – full sunlight and no shade means the grass will dry out quickly.

 Propagate citronella by planting seed or by division.
-Apart from seeds, you can also propagate many lemon grass varieties using the stalks.
+Apart from seeds, you can propagate many types of lemongrass plants using the stalks.

 - You just need to cut the foliage only leaving one inch above the stem.